micro111/Auto_Annotation-Yolo-V5/README.md

 (background and object colors are close to opposite colors).
 Also, only one object can be detected per video.
 (We plan to support this later.)

+　If it is not detected, shooting away from or closer to the camera may be successful.
+(This is because when binarizing, the black and white is switched in proportion to the size of the object.)

 # How to Use..?
 https://user-images.githubusercontent.com/88880693/155746427-955dc6e3-fe2e-4341-9056-fad5da51be6e.mp4